AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 # APT Hunter

 ## Breif overview
-Harness the power of open-source intelligence by leveraging this script to automatically scrape and curate a list of cyber threat actors based on specified countries.
-Designed to tap into the vast data pool of malpedia.caad.fkie.fraunhofer.de, it retrieves a list of actors, their respective aliases, and constructs a custom filter URL for Feedly Pro+.
+Automatically scrape and curate a list of cyber threat actors based on specified countries.
+Uses malpedia.caad.fkie.fraunhofer.de, it retrieves a list of actors, their respective aliases, and constructs a custom filter URL for Feedly Pro+.

 📌 Features: